Manage user authentication and permissions.

 For critical controls (e.g., setpoint changes):

-2. Double click, go to Dynamics and check Security
+2. Double click the control, go to Dynamics and check Security

-3. Check Verify Permissions, and set only to Administrator
+3. Check Verify Permissions, and set it to Administrator only

-5. Logon using the LogOn page and the Operator user
+5. Log on using the LogOn page with the Operator user and confirm the control is read-only

-6. To make the control not visible based on Security:
+6. To also make the control not visible based on Security:

-3. Double click then go to Dynamics and check Visibility
+1. Double click the control, go to Dynamics and check Visibility

 Explanation - to understand concepts